nromano2/MLA_NVR/README.md

 ## MLA3_NVR
 The `MLA3_NVR` folder contains the third machine learning assignment completed in the CS430 Machine Learning in the Cloud course.
 Within this folder are the two datasets used in the assignment: `Steel_industry_data.csv` and `banknote_authentication.csv`.
 For this assignment, I was tasked with created pipelines that transformed the input variable columns and ran a SVM Classifer model on the `banknote_authentication.csv` data and a SVM Regression model on the `Steel_industry_data.csv` data.

+## MLA4_NVR
+The `MLA4_NVR` folder contains the fourth machine learning assignment completed in the CS430 Machine Learning in the Cloud course.
+Within this folder are the two datasets that were used in the Google Colab Notebook `MLA4_NVR.ipynb` file.
+The two dataset names are `Steel_industry_data.csv` and `banknote_authentication.csv`.
+For this assignment, I was tasked with creating pipelines to transform the data and run a Decision Tree Regression and a Decision Tree Classifier models.